 Lincolnshire Police have concerns that the premises is linked to criminal activity.
-There are concerns that the current applicant is not genuinely in control of the business and that they are acting on behalf of the previous operator (Kugenthiran Kugathas) who withdrew their application to transfer the premises licence on 3rd December 2025, due to the concerns evidenced by the Police objection.
+There are concerns that the current applicant is not genuinely in control of the business and that they are acting on behalf of the previous operator (Kugenthiran Kugathas) who withdrew their application to vary DPS on 3rd December 2025, due to the concerns evidenced by the Police objection.